 timestamp expression is expected.
 For example, in the following query, the

 SELECT * FROM foo WHERE timestamp_col = "2014-09-27 12:30:00.45 America/Los_Angeles"

-Since timestamp literals must be mapped to a specific point in time, a timezone is necessary to correctly interpret a literal.
-If a timezone is not specified as part of the literal itself, then the default timezone value, which is set by the BigQuery implementation, is used.
+Since timestamp literals must be mapped to a specific point in time, a time zone is necessary to correctly interpret a literal.
+If a time zone is not specified as part of the literal itself, then BigQuery uses the default time zone value, which the BigQuery implementation sets.

 '-08:00' '-8:15' '+3:00' '+07:30' '-7'

 Time zones can also be expressed using string time zone names from the

 simpler reference, see the

 on Wikipedia.
 Canonical time zone names have the format

 Note: Not all time zone names are interchangeable even if they do happen to